 Venereal syphilis, caused by Treponema pallidum, was a significant cause of morbidity and mortality in the early twentieth century, although its incidence in the developed world has so diminished that many physicians are now unfamiliar with its manifestations.1 The incidence of acquired syphilis increased in the 1980s to 20 per 100,000 in North America.1 New diagnoses of syphilis increased eightfold in the United Kingdom between 1997 and 2002.9 By 2003, more than 60% of all reported cases of syphilis were believed to occur in men who have had sex with men.10

-Spread of T. pallidum usually occurs by contact between an infectious lesion and disrupted ...
+Spread of T. pallidum usually occurs by contact between an ...